onfido/api-javascript-client/docs/DefaultApi.md

 var apiInstance = new Onfido.DefaultApi();

-var applicantId = "applicantId_example"; // String | The id of the applicant the live photos belongs to.
+var applicantId = "applicantId_example"; // String | The id of the applicant the live photos belong to.

 var callback = function(error, data, response) {